 Examples of Ecstasy Possession and Crimes

 In 2013, a Denver County woman was arrested for trying to bring narcotics, including ecstasy, across the border in order to sell them.
 She was arrested by police and placed in jail with a $20,000 bond.
 This is the type of crime the criminal defense attorneys at O'Malley and Sawyer are accustomed to dealing with.
 More frequently, we see charges of possession filed against users of ecstasy.
-Our criminal defense lawyers have been working with people like you in the Denver Metro area for over 18 years and are available to meet with you for a free initial consultation.
+Our criminal defense lawyers have been working with people like you in the Denver Metro area for decades and are available to meet with you for a free initial consultation.